wesleycamargo/azure-docs.pt-br/articles/application-gateway/application-gateway-ssl-portal.md

 ## <a name="log-in-to-azure"></a>Fazer logon no Azure

-Faça logon no portal do Azure em [http://portal.azure.com](http://portal.azure.com)
+Faça logon no Portal do Azure em [http://portal.azure.com](http://portal.azure.com)

 ## <a name="create-a-self-signed-certificate"></a>Crie um certificado autoassinado